 With e-commerce and social media both growing at alarming rates, it’s no wonder brands are using the two together to maximize opportunities for sales.

-In March 2019, Instagram unveiled Instagram Checkout, which lets users complete their purchase from within Instagram:
+In March of last year, Instagram unveiled Instagram Checkout, which lets users complete their purchase from within Instagram:

 E-commerce brands hope this will reduce the risk that customers will abandon their purchase because they have to switch apps or sign in to an unknown store.